brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * DELETE IAM users that have potentially been compromised.
 * DELETE AWS resources you didn't create

+Resource vs. Identity policies
+* __Resource Policies__: S3 Bucket Policy, CMK Key Policy.
+* __Identity Policies__: IAM Policy attached to IAM entitites.

+IAM Role
+* A role __Trust Policy__ is a policy that defines the principals that you TRUST TO ASSUME the role.
+Principals can be users, roles, accounts, services.
+* A role __Permissions Policy__ is a policy that defines the ACTIONS/RESOURCES THE ROLE CAN PERFORM/USE.

+S3 Bucket Policy vs. Bucket ACL
+* __Bucket Policy__: for controlling access to Buckets (recommended approach, as controlling multiple ACLs for multiple objects is difficult vs. 1 Bucket Policy).
+* __Bucket ACL__: for controlling access to Buckets AND Objects, or need to exceed 20kb policy max size.

+S3 Encryption: Client-side and server-side
+* _SERVER-SIDE ENCRYPTION ONLY APPLIES TO OBJECT DATA, NOT OBJECT METADATA_
+* __S3 Bucket Encryption__: All new S3 objects are encrypted when they are stored in the bucket.
+* __S3 Client-Side Encryption__: is possible using AWS SDKs, by encrypting an S3 object using a KMS CMK or a Master Key you store in your own application before uploading the S3 object to an S3 bucket.
+* __SSE-C__: allows you to set your own external encryption keys.
+	* S3 rejects non-HTTPS requests when using SSE-C.
+	* If you lose the external encryption key, you will lose access to the object (AWS cannot assist).
+* __SSE-KMS__: encryption using KMS service - AWS-managed CMK or Customer-managed CMK.
+* __SSE-S3__: encryption using S3-managed encryption key.

 S3 Bucket Policy / ACL / IAM conflicts:
 * __Explicit Deny Overrides__: An EXPLICIT DENY will always override any ALLOW.
 * __Policy Conflicts__: Whenever an AWS principal (user, group or role) issues a request to S3, the authorization decision depends on the union of all the IAM policies, S3 bucket policies and S3 ACLs that apply.